Temple of the Tooth – Buddha & Lotus Blossoms

 At many of the shrines, visitors can make a small financial donation in return for a few small flowers or petals to offer to the statue of the Buddha.
 However, devotees are requested to refrain from smelling the flowers offered.
 I’m not sure why this is – perhaps so as not to diminish the bouquet? or to contaminate the offering?

-If any Buddhists could enlighten me, I’d be grateful.
+If any Buddhists could enlighten us, we’d be grateful.

 The Temple of the Tooth was our last outing in Kandy.